audines/Research-Analyst/README.md

 ## 3. Descriptive Statistics

-Most sites serve fewer than 500 clients; a few exceed 1,000.
+- Most sites serve fewer than 500 clients; a few exceed 1,000.

-Employment dominates exit outcomes (~55,000 clients), followed by training (~13,000).
+-  dominates exit outcomes (~55,000 clients), followed by training (~13,000).

-Unknown outcomes (~10%) highlight data quality issues.
+- Unknown outcomes (~10%) highlight data quality issues.

-At 3 months, employment declines, with 35,000 “Null” and 16,000 “Unknown” follow-ups.
+- At 3 months, employment declines, with 35,000 “Null” and 16,000 “Unknown” follow-ups.

 ##  4. Multivariate & Regression Analysis

-Moderate correlation between employment at exit and at 3 months (r ≈ 0.40).
+- Moderate correlation between employment at exit and at 3 months (r ≈ 0.40).

-Larger sites are not always more effective — quality and context matter.
+-  sites are not always more effective — quality and context matter.

-Logistic regression confirms that:
+- Logistic regression confirms that:

-More employed clients at exit → higher odds of sustained employment.
+-  employed clients at exit → higher odds of sustained employment.

-More unemployed at exit → lower odds of sustained employment.
+- More unemployed at exit → lower odds of sustained employment.

 ## 🧠 Key Findings

-Exit outcomes moderately predict short-term follow-up.
+- Exit outcomes moderately predict short-term follow-up.

-Employment and training are the two dominant exit pathways.
+- Employment and training are the two dominant exit pathways.

-Toronto accounts for ~25% of all sites, shaping provincial averages.
+- Toronto accounts for ~25% of all sites, shaping provincial averages.

-“Unknown” and “Null” outcomes reduce data reliability.
+- “Unknown” and “Null” outcomes reduce data reliability.

-Site size is not a strong predictor of success.
+- Site size is not a strong predictor of success.

 ## 🚧 Data Quality Challenges